benc-uk/face-vision-app/readme.md

-# Azure Cognitive APIs - Pure HTML5/JS Client
+# Azure Vision & Face Cognitive APIs - Pure HTML5/JS Client
 This is a simple demo web client app written in pure JS and HTML5 for capturing images from the device camera, sending them to Azure Cognitive Services, and processing/displaying the results

 It is optimized for mobile devices and browsers but can be used on a PC/Desktop browser also